-- 1. Run DFSvisit starting at node v. - 2.
-Whenever a back-arc of the form (x, v) is found, we have found a cycle of length equal to (1 + the depth of x in the search tree). - 3.
-When DFSvisit completes, return the shortest length found.
+- 1. Run BFSvisit starting at node v.

+- 2. The first time a back-arc of the form (x, v) is found, we have found a cycle of length equal to (1 + the depth of x in the search tree).

+- 3. Stop and Return the length found.

+Why is there no need to continue to the end of the level before halting the traversal?
 How can this be used to find the directed girth of the digraph?
 What is the running time for doing so?